godot-rust/gdnative-book/src/rust-binding/calling-gdscript.md

 **Safety:** Since the calls are dynamic, it is possible to invoke any other functions through them, including unsafe ones like `free()`.
 As a result, `call()` and its alternatives are unsafe.

-**Re-entrancy:** When calling from Rust to GDScript, your Rust code is usually already running in an exported `#[export]` method, meaning that it has bound its receiver object via `&T` or `&mut T` reference.
+**Re-entrancy:** When calling from Rust to GDScript, your Rust code is usually already running in an exported `#[method]` method, meaning that it has bound its receiver object via `&T` or `&mut T` reference.
 In the GDScript code, you must not invoke any method on the same Rust receiver, which would violate safety rules (aliasing of `&mut`).

 ## Signal emissions